sarahliz24/aeh_art/README.md

     1. delete the current key from settings.py
     2. Add the following in it's place: SECRET_KEY = os.environ.get(SECRET_KEY)

-### In Cloudinary
-* Go the the dashboard & copy your cloudinary URL

 ### In Heroku
 *  Go to **Settings** tab, then **Config Vars**
 * Enter: DISABLE_COLLECTSTATIC, value of '1'

 ### In Github
-* populate 'installed apps' (settings.py) with:
-        'cloudinary_storage'
-        'django.contrib.staticfiles''
-        'cloudinary'
 * Comment out the database settings and add:
         DATABASES = {
         'default':